skyzyx/resume/resumes/ryanparman-tpm.md

 #### Senior API Engineer (April 2014—April 2015)

-* Led the company’s [HackerOne](https://www.hackerone.com) program, coordinating across teams to address security issues.
+* Led the company’s [HackerOne](https://www.hackerone.com) security program, coordinating across teams to address security issues.
-* Built a development environment for engineering teams.
-Reduced new engineer onboarding time from 2 weeks to 1 day.
+* Built a local development environment for engineering teams using [Vagrant].
+Eliminated "works on my machine", and reduced new engineer onboarding time from 2 weeks to 1 day (measured by when a new employee could make their first commit).
 * Expanded WePay’s payment security offerings by designing MFA-as-a-Service (U.S. patent filing [US15042104]).

 ### [Amazon Web Services] — Seattle, WA